Aquanty/rtd-hgs/docs/source/index.rst

 --------------

-|

-:math:`\bullet \bullet \bullet`

 The following instructions can be used likewise to identify other
 species:

-Potassium species
+| .5inPotassium species
-Calcium species
+| .5inCalcium species
-Magnesium species
+| .5inMagnesium species
-Chloride species
+| .5inChloride species
-Sulphate species
+| .5inSulphate species
-Hydrogencarbonate species
+| .5inHydrogencarbonate species
-Carbonate species
+| .5inCarbonate species
-Salt mass fraction
+| .5inSalt mass fraction
-Temperature species
+| .5inTemperature species

 By default, no species impacts fluid density or viscosity.
 This default can be changed with the following instruction: